 My name is Kevin Ross and for many years I was a DJ on several radio stations.
 Truth be told I was good at it but I hated it, I could not be myself and I saw a lot of dirty deals and many of my bosses were not in it for the love of the craft but they were crooks trying to make as much money illegally as they could.
 You can learn more about me later but to make a long story short, I took what I learned in radio and created a very successful industry magazine called Radio Facts then I morphed the magazine into a successful industry site Radiofacts.com.
-Thanks to Radio Facts, this June, I will be a seasoned entrepreneur with a business that has lasted 18 years.
+Thanks to Radio Facts, this June, I will be a seasoned black entrepreneur with a business that has lasted 18 years.
 That’s almost impossible for a small minority business in the music industry.
 There are MANY things that I have learned over the years with my first business that could have saved me a TON of Time a TON of frustration and a TON of MONEY.
 We have thousands of people on our mailing list, several with their own small businesses and I see the same common mistakes over and over and over….
 Don’t get me wrong I LOVE being in business for myself and would not trade it for the WORLD but you have to make sure you are satisfying your passion if you are in business for yourself otherwise you might as well get a regular job.

-The rules that generate success can often be very different for minority entrepreneurs because we don’t often have the resources to build our businesses.
+The rules that generate success can often be very different for minority black entrepreneurs because we don’t often have the resources to build our businesses.
 By “minorities” I mean anybody besides white men.
-Because of our lack of resources, we often help and aid each other in business to remain alive and well in the world on entrepreneurship.
+Because of our lack of resources, we often help and aid each other in business to remain alive and well in the world on black entrepreneurship.
 Nevertheless there are some HORRIFIC mistakes we often make that sabotage our businesses for years that we may not be aware of.
 This past June, I did a hardcore beta test of my business in every aspect using some of the excellent free tools to help my business grow and prosper.
 Using these tools, I’m proud to say, revenue has tripled over the last few months.
 To help you… I came up with several Great Tips to Improve Your business and Make Money from a minority business owners perspective.
 If you have ever wanted to be in business, I am confident these tips will not only help YOU they will greatly help your business. (click “Next” above or below to see the tips)